 Is my Money Safe with Wealthify or WealthSimple

 You can rest easy knowing that both these companies are protected by FSCS, which means your deposits up to £85k will be safe.

 What Other Options are Available?

-Wealthify is playing in the $2 trillion global investment management industry from a new angle.
-While combining features of an ISA and general stockmarket into one service.
-The competitors include Moneyfarm with their investments in private equity for individuals.
-On the other side, its Nutmeg offering both types to suit your needs.
-Whether you want traditional funds that pay off over time like government bonds rather than short-term high flyers such as stocks.
+Wealthify is playing in the $2 trillion global investment and management industry from a new angle.
+At the same time, Wealthify combines ISA and general stock market features into one service.
+The competitors include Moneyfarm, with their investments in private equity for individuals.
+On the other side, Nutmeg offers both types to suit your needs, whether you want traditional funds that pay off over time, like government bonds, rather than short-term high flyers such as stocks.